 Tucked away down a residential street, Simon Drake's House of Magic lies in wait.
 It looks like a disused pub, and it is in a sense, but inside, it's a veritable lair of magic.
 Simon Drake – star of Channel 4's 'The Secret Cabaret' – has decked the place out in red velvet curtains, mismatched wallpaper and mood lighting.
 Creepy props sit among decadent furnishings, where you can sit and get your fortune told, try out the 'whispering chair' and tour the Haunted Cellar, as well as, of course, witnessing Drake's 45-minute 'Magical Extravaganza'.

-The House of Magic has a capacity of 150.
-Contact email@example.com or 0207 735 4777.
+Contact firstname.lastname@example.org or 0207 735 4777.